 As soon as you execute the command, Windows will access that time server, gets the time and syncs it with your system.

-As an alternative, you can also sync the time via Windows 10 PC Settings app.
-In fact, compared to the command prompt or the old time settings tool, the new options in the PC Settings are far more easy to access and use.
+As an alternative, you can also sync the time using the Settings app.
+In fact, compared to the command prompt or the control panel, the new options in the Settings app are far easier to access and use.

-In the Settings app, go to "Time & Language -> Date & Time" page.
+2. Go to the "Time & Language → Date & Time" page.
 On the right-panel, click on the "Sync" button under the Synchronize your clock section.

-If you are dual booting Windows with other Linux system then Windows and Linux may show different times for other reasons.
+I hope that helps.
+If you are stuck or need some help, comment below and I will try to help as much as possible.
+If you are dual-booting Windows with some Linus distro then Windows and Linux may show different times for other reasons.
 Follow the linked post to fix that issue.